“AI, ethics, and data: what level(s) of consciousness?” will be the theme of the next Science Bar.

 Practical information:

-- Date: Thursday, June 12, 7 to 8:30 p.m.
+• Date: Thursday, June 12, from 7:00 p.m. to 8:30 p.m.

-- Venue: Emile Zola media library, Montpellier
+• Location: Emile Zola media library in Montpellier

-- Free admission, subject to availability
+• Free admission subject to availability